the94air/laravel-ajax-crud/steps.md

 ## AJAX and Axios

-1. To make AJAX call we need the url of every http request to submit the form.
+1. To make AJAX call we need the URL of every HTTP request to submit the form.
 We will be using a package called `Ziggy` to use the `route()` function inside our javascript:
 ```bash
 composer require tightenco/ziggy
 ```